VCCRI/CIDR/README.md

 Most existing dimensionality reduction and clustering packages for single cell RNA-Seq (scRNA-Seq) data deal with dropouts by heavy modelling and computational machinery.
 Here we introduce *CIDR* (Clustering through Imputation and Dimensionality Reduction), an ultrafast algorithm which uses a novel yet very simple ‘implicit imputation’ approach to alleviate the impact of dropouts in scRNA-Seq data in a principled manner.

+For more details about *CIDR* refer to the [unpublished preprint](http://biorxiv.org/content/early/2016/08/10/068775) on BioRxiv.

 Getting Started
 ---------------